AdaCore/gnatstudio/docs/users_guide/extending.rst

-When deploying templates, GPS copies all files and directories present in the directory containing the template description file (except the Python file indicated as :func:`post_hook` and the template description file itself into the destination directory chosen by the user.
+When deploying templates, GPS copies all files and directories present in the directory containing the template description file (except the Python file indicated as :func:`post_hook` and the template description file itself) into the destination directory chosen by the user.

 As it deploys templates, GPS replaces strings of the form :command:`<variable_name>` with the value of the variable.
-If :command:`<variable_name>` is all lower case, the substitution is convert to lower-case.
-If :command:`<variable_name>` is in mixed case, the substitution is convert into mixed case as well.
+If :command:`<variable_name>` is all lower case, the substitution is converted to lower-case.
+If :command:`<variable_name>` is in mixed case, the substitution is converted into mixed case as well.
 If it is in upper case, the substitution contains the original value specified by the user.